staceynik/devops-for-programmers-project-77/README.md

 Open your web browser and visit the Droplet's IP address to see the default Nginx page.

-8. **Generate Inventory File:** Run the `make generate-inventory` command to generate an Ansible inventory file that includes the IP addresses of all the created resources.

-9. **Install Ansible Roles:** Before running the playbook, make sure you have the required Ansible roles installed.
+8. **Install Ansible Roles:** Before running the playbook, make sure you have the required Ansible roles installed.
 You can install>

    ```bash
    install-ansible-roles
    ```
 To access the newly created Droplets, you can connect using the following command: `ssh root@IP_address_of_your_droplet` You can find the IP address in either the inventory file located in the Ansible directory or within the DigitalOcean project.

-10. **Deploy Your Application to Droplets:** Deploy your application to the Droplets by executing the following command:
+9. **Deploy Your Application to Droplets:** Deploy your application to the Droplets by executing the following command:

     ```bash
     make deploy-droplets